legitlolly/SubToAnki/README.md

 2. Lookup a given word in kana/kanji form and display all possible readings.

 TODO:
-1. Add priority sorting so that words show up in order of commonality.
+1. Add priority sorting so that words show up in order of commonality. *DONE*
 2. Create api for lookup feature to eventually be hosted on my local server.
 3. Integrate card creation by connect to anki
     i.
 First draft should just create a card with reading followed by meaning